Sprimag

 3.2 Contact form

 If you send us enquiries via the contact form, your details from the enquiry form, including the contact data you entered there, will be stored and processed by us for the purpose of processing the enquiry and in the event of follow-up questions.
 Your data will be used exclusively for the purpose of answering and processing your question.
 The data processing takes place here according to Art.6 para1 (a) GDPR on the basis of your voluntary consent.
 You can object to this at any time.
-See also chapter 7.7 „Revocation of consent".
+See also section 7 „Revocation of consent“.

 3.2.1 Newsletter